m1 macbook screen crack

 Some users have reported their M1 MacBook screens have cracked.

-Is your expensive investment in an Apple silicon MacBook affected by the recent reports of display cracking or shattering?
+Is your expensive investment in an Apple silicon MacBook affected by the recent reports of displays cracking or shattering?

 In this article we look at some historical events and recent data to uncover what’s actually happening, and if you should be worried or not.